PlaySuper LogoPlaySuper

 Make sure you change API Key in your code, when you Regenerate the API Key from console.
 The API Key on console must match the API key in code.

 You can call the Initialize method in any top-level script that loads in your first scene, inside the Awake lifecycle method.
-This ensures that the playsuper SDK is available across all scenes.
+This ensures that the PlaySuper SDK is available across all scenes.
 Alternatively, you can also create a new GameObject specifically for SDK initialization and place it in your first scene.

 {